-Dr. Hendrik W. Ohnesorge is Managing Director at the Center for Global Studies and Research Fellow at the Chair in International Relations at the University of Bonn.
+Dr. Hendrik W. Ohnesorge is Managing Director of the Center for Global Studies and Research Fellow at the Chair in International Relations at the University of Bonn.

 In his undergraduate and graduate studies, Dr. Ohnesorge took courses in International Relations, history, philosophy, and international law.
 He holds a bachelor’s degree in “Politics and Law” (2010) from the University of Münster (2010) and a master’s degree in “German, European, and Global Politics” from the University of Bonn, from which he graduated with honors with a thesis on John F. Kennedy (2013).
 In 2011/12, Dr. Ohnesorge studied abroad in the United Kingdom at the University of Southampton.
 He held guest lectureships at Leiden University (2016) and the University of St Andrews (2019).
 In 2017, on a scholarship by the German Academic Exchange Service (DAAD), he was visiting scholar at the University of California, Berkeley.
 In March 2019, Dr. Ohnesorge completed his doctorate summa cum laudeat the University of Bonn.
 At the faculty of arts, he was valedictorian for the class of 2018/2019.